schlizbaeda/Sepperl/README.md

 * The I²S bus lines from the MonkeyBoard are connected to the HifiBerry DAC+ directly.
 The I²S lines of the Raspberry Pi are disconnected.
 #### Attention!
-This project doesn't work on the native audio outputs (HDMI and 3,5mm socket) of the Raspberry Pi!
+This project doesn't work on the native audio outputs (HDMI and 3,5mm socket) of the Raspberry Pi neither on USB soudcards!

 The I²S audio output of the MonkeyBoard needs an I²S-DAC like the [PCM5122](http://www.ti.com/product/PCM5122) from Texas Instruments